williambr/cmsplugin-contact/README.rst

 The email address that is used to send the message is picked up from ``DEFAULT_FROM_EMAIL`` `Django setting <https://docs.djangoproject.com/en/dev/ref/settings/#default-from-email>`_.
+Additionally, the ``Reply-To:`` header is set to the user-supplied email address.

 Sending the message using the user-supplied address to set ``From:`` header of the email is currently not supported.
 This is because many servers will reject emails that use ``From:`` addresses not registered with that server.
+Some servers may also strip the ``Reply-To:`` header.
+For this, the user-supplied email address is also added to the body of the message.

+..
+Note:
+..
+The info about Reply-To: header is unrelated to the DEFAULT_FROM_EMAIL setting.
+..
+At some point it should be moved in a more suitable place in the documentation.

 RECAPTCHA_PUBLIC_KEY and RECAPTCHA_PRIVATE_KEY
 ----------------------------------------------